ElhamKarimi/bpa-track/docs/index.rst

-.. bpa_datatracker documentation master file, created by sphinx-quickstart.
+.. bpa_track documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bpa_datatracker's documentation!
+Welcome to bpa_track's documentation!
 ====================================================================

 Contents: